pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task >}}

-Add the “table” image as a new Backdrop for the stage.
+Add the “court” image as a new Backdrop for the stage.
 You can find it in the media library.

 {{< learner-task-help >}}

-{{< jr-commit add-table-backdrop add-medialib-appearance ["table.png"] >}}
+{{< jr-commit add-table-backdrop add-medialib-appearance ["court.png"] >}}

 {{< /learner-task >}}